All Episodes

 Paul did not say that.

-They're just uh making it up.
+They're just making it up.

-Uh but he added that Paul has a libertarian perspective, and he has a very, very strong view about the limitation of government intrusion into the private sector.
+And he has a very, very strong view about the limitation of government intrusion into the private sector.

 I don't think that racial discrimination should be allowed, should be permitted.

-But in private acts, I'm asking, should people have the right to discriminate by race, sex, religion, and other attributes.
+But in private acts, I'm asking, should people have the right to discriminate by race, sex, religion, and other attributes?

-Well, in a free society, I say yes, they do have the right to discriminate.
+Well, in a free society, I say, yes, they do have the right to discriminate.

-Now let me give you some examples.
+Now, let me give you some examples.

 Well, back in 1960, when I was choosing a marriage partner, I systematically discriminated against white women.